You are here

-In 2019, the Smithsonian’s Archives of American Art asked this same question, “What is Feminist Art?” to some of same women who responded in 1976, as as well a new group of artists to capture the current response.
+In 2019, the Smithsonian’s Archives of American Art asked this same question, “What is Feminist Art?” to some of the same women who responded in 1976, as well as a new group of artists to capture the current response.

 On view are more than 75 responses from then and now.
 These personal statements are vibrant and varied, elucidating the contours of feminist art by complicating its origins, calling out its failures, and celebrating its achievements.

 This exhibition was organized by the Archives of American Art with funding from the Smithsonian American Women’s History Initiative.